rrbemo/MGInputManager/README.md

 **WARNING: This will delete any previous Unity Input Manager setup you may have done in the new project**

 "ControllerTesting/Project Settings/InputManager.asset" into the associated folder on your new project.

+# Modifications

+"ControllerTesting/Assets/MGInputManager/Scripts/InputManager.cs" (InputManager) contains most of the information you'll want to change or customize via code (beside the UI stuff).
+With any changes, you may need to modify your menu or UI to accommodate.
+The UI is auto-built from the ActionName enum in my scene, but you can do something different if you'd like.

+- Add new Actions and apply their default Axis

+Modify the PrepareActions() method of InputManager by adding additional default actions to each InputInterfaceType of interfaceInputActions.
+You will also want to add the new action the the ActionName enum.
+If there is an inverse action, make sure you specify that as well.

+- Add additional Axis or Interface Types

+Modify the AxisName or InputInterfaceType enums as desired.
+If you're adding a new InputInterfaceType, you will likely have to modify the PrepareActions() method of InputManager too.
+I haven't done either of these too much as of late, so there may be additional steps.